Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Equivalence of and a Family of UCQs

 Note that as part of the proof of this claim, we showed that $Q_{[c]}$ is in $\DelayClin$ in case $|V_3|\leq \max\{|V_1|,|V_2|\}^{c-1}$ without relying on any assumption.
 This demonstrates that $z$ must have a large domain for this query not to be in $\DelayClin$.
 That is, $Q_{[c]}$ is not in $\DelayClin$ (assuming the \UTD{} hypothesis) only when we can make no additional assumptions on the instance; if the domain of $z$ is limited, the query may become easy.
 This also shows that in any construction that proves a lower bound for $Q_{[c]}$, we must assign $z$ with a larger domain than that of the other variables.
-Indeed, this is the way we prove the following claim.
+Indeed, we do this in the proof of the following claim.

 \begin{clm} If \UTD{} holds, then $Q_{[c]}\not\in\DelayClin$ for all $c$. \end{clm}